Vitamin B12 deficiency: Metabolic risk in offspring

 Vitamin B_{12} is a critical micronutrient essential for supporting the increasing metabolic demands of the foetus during pregnancy.
 B_{12} deficiency in pregnant women is increasingly common and has been shown to be associated with major maternal health implications, including increased obesity, higher body mass index (BMI), insulin resistance, gestational diabetes, and type 2 diabetes (T2D) in later life.
 A study in a pregnant white non-diabetic population in England, found that for every 1% increase in BMI, there was 0.6% decrease in circulating B_{12}.
 Furthermore, an animal study in ewes demonstrated that a B_{12}, folate and methionine restricted diet around conception, resulted in offspring with higher adiposity, blood pressure and insulin resistance which could be accounted for by altered DNA methylation patterns.

 Both vitamin B_{12} and folate are involved in the one-carbon metabolism cycle.
 In this cycle, vitamin B_{12} is a necessary cofactor for methionine synthase, an enzyme involved in the methylation of homocysteine to methionine.
 DNA methylation is involved in the functioning of genes and is an essential epigenetic control mechanism in mammals.
 This methylation is dependent on methyl donors such as vitamin B_{12} from the diet.
 Vitamin B_{12} deficiency has the potential to influence methylation patterns in DNA, besides other epigenetic modulators such as micro (RNAs), leading to the altered expression of genes.
 Consequently, an altered gene expression can possibly mediate impaired foetal growth and the programming of non-communicable diseases.

 Vitamin B_{12} and folate status during pregnancy is associated with the increasing risk of low birth weight, preterm birth, insulin resistance and obesity in the offspring.
-In addition it has been associated with adverse foetal and neonatal outcomes including neural tube defects (NTDs) and delayed myelination or demyelination.
-The mother's B_{12} status can be important in determining the later health of the child, as shown in the Pune maternal Nutrition Study, conducted in India.
+In addition it has been associated with adverse foetal and neonatal outcomes including neural tube defects (NTDs) The mother's B_{12} status can be important in determining the later health of the child, as shown in the Pune maternal Nutrition Study, conducted in India.
 In this study, children born to mothers with high folate concentrations and low vitamin B_{12} concentrations were found to have higher adiposity and insulin resistance at age 6.
 In the same study, over 60% of pregnant women were deficient in vitamin B_{12}, which was considered to increase the risk of gestational and later diabetes in the mothers.
 Increased longitudinal cohort studies or randomised controlled trials are required to understand the mechanisms between vitamin B_{12} and metabolic outcomes, and to potentially offer interventions to improve maternal and offspring health.